Jocelyn Nicole Johnson

 Jocelyn Nicole Johnson is an American teacher and author.

 Biography

-Johnson grew up in Reston, Virginia and attended the Young Writer's Workshop at the University of Virginia while she was still in high school.
+Johnson grew up in Reston, Virginia, and attended the Young Writer's Workshop at the University of Virginia while she was still in high school.
 She graduated from James Madison University with a Bachelor of Science in Fine Art and Education.
-She went on to pursue a career teaching visual arts in public schools, mostly to elementary-aged students, in Harrisonburg City Schools, Arlington County Public Schools, Albemarle County Public Schools, and Charlottesville City Schools.
+She went on to pursue a career teaching visual arts in public schools, mostly to elementary-aged students, in Harrisonburg City Schools, Arlington County Public Schools, Albemarle County Public Schools, and Charlottesville City Public Schools.